oneki/oneki.github.io/docs/overview/getting-started/010_form.md

 ---
-id: i18n
+id: form
-title: Internationalization (i18n)
+title: Using form for user input
-sidebar_label: Internationalization
+sidebar_label: Using form for user input
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';